J3y0/hexplore/README.md

 # Hexplore

-An hexdecimal editor tailored for reverse-engineering tasks written in Rust.
+An hexadecimal editor tailored for reverse-engineering tasks written in Rust.

 # TODO